By Amy Hunt

 4. Wash up

-The next step—and perhaps everyone's least favourite—is of course, washing all of your dishes.
+The next step—and perhaps everyone's least favorite—is of course, washing all of your dishes.
 While some items—such as your best induction pans, which might have lots of oil sitting in them—will need soaking in warm soapy water for a little while, others can be washed and placed on the side to dry immediately.

 This is when you will wash up any items that cannot be placed in the dishwasher, too, if you have opted to use your dishwasher as part of your kitchen cleaning process.